Greater Manchester'sActive Travel Mission

 Access to active travel, including Starling Bank Bikes

 We work with partners on a number of schemes, to help communities and individuals get access to cycles and adapted bikes.
 We also support these groups with grants.
-With Starling Bank Bikes, we have more than 1,000 bikes for hire - many of them electric.
+Through Starling Bank Bikes, we have more than 1,000 bikes for hire and half are electric.

 Providing access for everyone